By Melissa A Vitale

 Product Request: When a company’s product is requested for consideration for a particular story that a writer is working on

 For consideration: If journalists and editors published stories about every product they get sent, publicists and outlets alike would be out of a job.
 Consumers want to see more than product recommendations and want to see a range of products.
 Writers are often puzzle piecing product recommendations based on a having a complimentary range of products.
 Therefore all product samples sent to press are always for consideration, as in its not guaranteed they’ll be included.
-Often times, interview questions on a trend topic are often for consideration and are only used where it adds value to an article.
+Often times, interviews on a trend topic are often for consideration and are only used where it adds value to an article and carry the same potential to be excluded in the published article.

 Missed opportunity: Sometimes journalists have tight deadlines for their stories and if a brand doesn’t answer their request in time, the opportunity, while available, was missed